OneCrazyCoder/MMOGamepadOverlay/README.md

 ### Layer Hotspots= property

-Very similar to the HUD= property, each layer can enable or disable **Hotspot Arrays** that can be used via the ``=Select Hotspot <direction>`` or ``Select Hotspot or MouseWheel`` command (the latter of which scrolls the mouse wheel up and down if there are no hotspots available in that direction - handy for scrolling through a tall loot window!).
+Very similar to the HUD= property, each layer can enable or disable **Hotspot Arrays** that can be used via the ``=Select Hotspot <direction>`` command.
 Just like ``HUD=``, each layer can disable Hotspot Arrays enabled in the layers below it, though layers above can override that yet again.

 Hotspot Arrays are defined much like Key Bind Arrays - a list of Hotspots with the same name but just different number on the end, starting with 1, like so: